ome/bioformats/components/native/bf-cpp/readme.txt

 This package provides language bindings for calling into the Bio-Formats Java library from C++ in a cross-platform manner.
-As of this writing the bindings are functional only on Linux, but work is actively being done to get them working on Windows and Mac OS X systems.
+As of this writing the bindings are functional with GCC on Linux and Mac OS X systems, and work is actively being done to get them working with Visual Studio on Windows as well.

 LIST OF COMPILE-TIME DEPENDENCIES